colindavey/k8/VPN_README.md

 If you then open any Network Manager gui you should see your new VPN connection.
 Since authorization to Continu is a mix of keys/certificates and username/password you must then also provide your username and password.
 If using a GUI like `nm-connection-editor` or a tray applet you simply open the configuration and add your username and password.

+## OSX

+[Tunnelblick](https://tunnelblick.net/) seems to work well on OSX.

+TODO: can someone who's set up the VPN via Tunnelblick provide some details??